Rangers end 4-game slide with 5-2 win over Kings - WHIZ News

 The Kings entered Sunday in a tight race for first place in the Pacific Division.
 The Kings trail division-leading Vegas by two points and lead third-place Edmonton by two points.

-NOTES: Zibanejad left the game late in the second period after blocking Doughty’s shot on a power play.
-He returned for the start of the third period. … Rangers D Ryan Lindgren was not in the lineup a day after being injured on a hit by Capitals forward T.J.
-Oshie in the first period of Saturday’s loss.
-He is listed as day to day. … Lafreniere has points in seven of his past 11 games (five goals, two assists) and 10 of his past 15 games (six goals, five assists). … The Rangers recalled C Ryan Carpenter from Hartford of the AHL and sent F Jake Leschyshyn to the Wolf Pack. … The teams met in the 2014 Stanley Cup Final, which the Kings won in five games.
+NOTES: Lafreniere has points in seven of his past 11 games (five goals, two assists) and 10 of his past 15 games (six goals, five assists). … The Rangers recalled C Ryan Carpenter from Hartford of the AHL and sent F Jake Leschyshyn to the Wolf Pack.

 UP NEXT